Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Stop 1: Start The Day At Notre Dame

-The third day of your 5 days in Paris is all about religious architecture!
-Three cultural, political and religious Parisian icons stand out.
+The third day of Paris in 5 days is all about religious architecture!
+Three cultural, political, and religious Parisian icons stand out.

-The most well-recognized cathedral in the world is Notre-Dame de Paris!
-(Our Lady of Paris.)
+The most well-recognized cathedral in the world is Notre Dame de Paris!
+The name means Our Lady of Paris and it is truly an icon of the city.

 She is recognized worldwide as one of the finest examples of French Gothic architecture anywhere.
 Her history is spectacular and it took hundreds of years to construct her.